-- Demonstrate understanding of light microscopy methods for the functional characterization of proteins in living cells.
+- Demonstrate an understanding of light microscopy methods for the functional characterization of proteins in living cells.

 - Analyze and evaluate the utilization of microscopy for the characterization of protein-protein interactions in living cells.

-- Critical assesment of research reports and proposals for the correct utilization of the methods covred in the course, including data interpretation.
+- Critical assessment of research reports and proposals for the correct utilization of the methods covred in the course, including data interpretation.

 - Practical exercises